-Killinger, a Republican, was the representative for Pennsylvania's 14th congressional district from 1877 to 1881.
+Killinger was the representative for Pennsylvania’s 14th congressional district and was a Republican.
+He served from 1877 to 1881.

 From Dec 1859 to Mar 1881, Killinger missed 1,516 of 2,877 roll call votes, which is 52.7%.
 This is much worse than the median of 27.1% among the lifetime records of representatives serving in Mar 1881.
 The chart below reports missed votes over time.